anapgeo/chatgpt-chat-app/README.md

 # Chat-GPT React chat app
-In this project i created an chat-like interface for communication with the OPENAI's davinci model.
+In this project i created a chat interface for communication with the OPENAI's davinci model.
 The project consists of two main parts: The backend and the frontend apps.
 The backend app is developed with Flask and the frontend app with the ReactJS framework.

 ## How to run it